Medires Publishers - Article

 Previous Studies

 A lot of rice de-stoning machine (imported) are very costly.
 The ones being developed in Nigeria uses dried method and non-of these machines that have not recorded breakage, tray loses and stones that are relatively of the size of rice were not separated.
 The wet method uses water as a medium of separation and as a result of bulk density difference of stone/sand (irregular shape) and rice, the stone density is 1.33g/cm3 while 0.51g/cm3 for rice.
 Large quantity of rice float with the water while the stones settled down at the bottom of the container and be collected at the coarse surface.
 The water pass through a screen and be re-circulated to the reservoir to avoid water wastage.
 There is no breakage of rice and tray losses due to vibration from the machine.
 Stone that are relatively the same size of the rice were separated and the rice is properly clean.
-This provides a good efficiency in solving the traditional method of removing stone from our locally produced rice in our domestic households.
+This provide a good efficiency in solving the traditional method of removing stone from our locally produced rice in our domestic households.

 The structure and arrangement of the paper.
 The paper introduced a brief overview of the technology of de-stoning and rice farming.
 Thereafter, the methodology examines the process of identifying the design concepts and parameters of the rice de-stoning machine.
 The rice de-stoning machine using wet medium was picked with detailed design parameters discussed.
 The machine performance was evaluated to ascertain real life application.
 This study will encourage rice farming globally especially in developing countries by virtue of the affordability and efficiency of this machine.
 Locally made rice free of stones and nutritional will be common in place.